Meet Our Guides

 “How can I move my business from Delaware to Texas, change it from an LLC to a Corporation, and still keep my same EIN?” …you asked for the question, not the answer! ;-)

-Our in-depth guide on How to Move Your Business and Change Your Entity Type will help walk you through the process.
+Our guide on How to Move Your Business to a New State can help you through the process!

 I was asked this question: Are we required to have registered agents in every state in which we have a USA employee or USA contractor working in?
 If so, is there a threshold in terms of the amount of hours they work in order for us to need to establish a registered agent there?